AnuragRaut08/dataquarry/README.md

-# datapilot
+# dataquarry

-DataPilot helps data engineers understand and optimize analytical datasets.
+DataQuarry helps data engineers understand and optimize analytical datasets.
 It inspects storage formats like Parquet and provides evidence-based recommendations to improve performance, storage efficiency, and maintainability.